-AMD Ryzen: Specs and performance revealed on new Zen chips
+AMD Ryzen: Specs analysis, rumours and release date window

 Underpinning the processor are a series of new technologies bundled under the SenseMI umbrella term.
 These are technologies to make the processor more efficient and powerful.

 Pure power is first.
-This uses monitors on the processor to work out the amount of energy required for any task.
-In other words, the processor need only run as fast as it needs to, saving power when the system is relatively idle.
+This uses monitors on the processor to work out the amount of energy required for any given task.
+In other words, the processor will run only as fast as it needs to, saving power when the system is relatively idle.

 Precision Boost is AMD's equivalent to Intel's Turbo Boost, increasing clock speed on the fly to deliver maximum performance when you need it.
-The company is promising that its speed boost tech is super-smart, providing 25MHz steps with no latency or queue drain.
+The company is promising that its speed-boost tech is super-smart, providing 25MHz steps with no latency or queue drain.

 Extended Frequency Range (EFR) is an automatic overclocking that kicks in if there's enough thermal headroom.
-EFR needs no user intervention and automatically kicks in while the processor remains cool enough.
-For those users that like to set everything manually, Ryzen can still be overclocked in the usual way.
+EFR needs no user intervention and licks in automatically, while the processor remains cool.
+For those users who like to set everything manually, Ryzen can still be overclocked in the usual way.

 "We wanted to reward those people who create better cooling solutions," said Lensing.
 "If you can keep the temp under its limits, we allow the frequency of the part to go over max frequency."

-Neural Net Prediction is designed to speed the CPU up, by pre-loading instructions and choosing the best path through the CPU.
+Neural Net Prediction is designed to speed up the CPU, by pre-loading instructions and choosing the best path through the CPU.
 With the right prediction, the CPU no longer has to wait for instructions to be loaded.

-Smart Prefetch is the final tool and is designed to work out where code is, anticipating the location of future data.
+Smart Prefetch is the final tool, designed to work out where the code is, anticipating the location of future data.
 This data can then be stored in the cache, so that the CPU isn't slowed down waiting for comparatively slow system memory.

 The new platform is AM4

 AMD's new AM4 platform will accompany Ryzen.
-It brings all of the new tech that you'd expect, including DDR4 RAM, PCIe Gen 3, USB 3.1 Gen 2, NVMe and SATA Express.
+It brings all of the new tech that you'd expect, including DDR4 RAM, PCI-E Gen 3, USB 3.1 Gen 2, NVMe and SATA Express.
 AMD is promising that this is a platform that you can "buy and know that this will work for years and years".

 AMD Zen Performance

 AMD delivered some live demos in its event last night, pitting a new Ryzen chip locked to 3.4GHz up against an equivalent, eight-core Intel Core i7-6900K at stock settings of 3.2-3.7GHz.
-As you might expect for an on-stage demo, the Ryzen beat the Core i7 by a small margin in each test, which included a Blender render and a Handbrake video conversion.
-Bear in mind the 6900K costs in excess of £1,000, so that's the sort of price AMD is looking to undercut.
+As you might expect for an on-stage demo, the Ryzen beat the Core i7 by a small margin in each test, which included a Blender render and a HandBrake video conversion.
+Bear in mind that the 6900K costs in excess of £1,000, so that's the sort of price AMD is looking to undercut.

-AMD says the Zen architecture won’t just be limited to enthusiast desktop chips.
-Laptops and servers are also expected to benefit from Zen in the future, although the laptop part (Raven Ridge) will not launch until the end of 2017.
-Pricing will be a thornier issue: the performance of these chips means AMD will be entering a price bracket it’s never been in before, so don’t expect a bargain.
+AMD says the Zen architecture won’t only be limited to enthusiast desktop chips.
+Laptops and servers are also expected to benefit from Zen in the future, although the laptop part (Raven Ridge) won't launch until the end of 2017.

+Pricing will be a thornier issue: the performance of these chips means AMD will be entering a price bracket it’s never been in before – don’t expect a bargain.

 Related: Best desktop PCs from £500